IranOfficial Name: Islamic Republic of Iran

 Embassies and Consulates

-(b) Responding to inquiries concerning the welfare and whereabouts of U.S. citizens in Iran;
+- Responding to inquiries concerning the welfare and whereabouts of U.S. citizens in Iran

-(c) Rendering assistance in times of distress or physical danger;
+- Rendering assistance in times of distress or physical danger

-(d) Providing U.S. citizens with passport and Social Security card applications and other citizenship forms for processing at the U.S. Embassy in Bern, Switzerland;
+- Providing U.S. citizens with passport and Social Security card applications and other citizenship forms for processing at the U.S. Embassy in Bern, Switzerland

-(f) Taking provisional custody of the personal effects of deceased U.S. citizens.
+- Taking provisional custody of the personal effects of deceased U.S. citizens

 Entry, Exit & Visa Requirements

-Before travel to Iran, please consider the current Travel Warning.
+Before traveling to Iran, please consider the current Travel Warning.

-Iranian authorities have prevented a number of U.S. citizen academics, scientists, journalists, and others who traveled to Iran from leaving the country and in some cases have detained, interrogated, and imprisoned them on unknown or various charges, including espionage and being a threat to the regime.
+Iranian authorities continue to unjustly detain and imprison U.S. citizens, particularly Iranian-Americans, including students, journalists, business travelers, and academics, on charges including espionage and posing a threat to national security.
+Iranian authorities have also prevented the departure, in some cases for months, of U.S. citizens who traveled to Iran for personal or professional reasons.
 U.S. citizens of Iranian origin should consider the risk of being targeted by authorities before planning travel to Iran.
 Iranian authorities routinely deny dual nationals access to the Foreign Interests Section of the Embassy of Switzerland in Tehran because they consider dual nationals to be solely Iranian citizens.

-Visa extensions are time-consuming and must be filed at least one week in advance of the expiration date.
-A foreign national and anyone accompanying him/her will pay a fine of 300,000 rials (IRR) or 30,000 tomans per day for each day of unauthorized stay in Iran.
+Iranian visa extensions are time-consuming and must be filed at least one week in advance of the expiration date.
+A foreign national and anyone accompanying him/her will pay a fine between 300,000 and 350,000 rials (IRR) or between 30,000 and 35,000 tomans per day for each day of unauthorized stay in Iran.

-U.S. citizens whose stay surpasses six months, and whose domicile is outside Iran, need to obtain an exit permit to leave the country.
+U.S. citizens who stay in Iran longer than one year, and who reside outside Iran, need to obtain an exit permit to leave the country.
 U.S. citizens residing in Iran on permanent resident visas must obtain an exit permit each time they depart Iran, regardless of the period of stay.
 Although an exit stamp is no longer inserted into the passport, the exit tax must still be paid.
-All holders of an Iranian passport are required to pay an exit tax (currently 750,000 IRR) regardless of the duration of their stay in Iran.
-More specific information on Iranian passport and exit visa requirements may be obtained from the Iranian Interests Section of the Embassy of Pakistan in Washington, DC.
+All holders of an Iranian passport are required to pay an exit tax regardless of the duration of their stay in Iran.
+More specific information on Iranian passport and exit permit requirements may be obtained from the Iranian Interests Section of the Embassy of Pakistan in Washington, D.C.

-Non-Iranian-national women who marry Iranian citizens gain Iranian nationality upon marriage.
-If the marriage takes place in Iran, the woman’s U.S. passport will be confiscated by Iranian authorities.
-A woman must have the consent of her husband to leave Iran or, in his absence, must gain the permission of the local prosecutor.
-Iranian law, combined with the lack of diplomatic relations between the United States and Iran, means that the Foreign Interests Section in Tehran can provide only very limited assistance if a U.S. citizen woman married to an Iranian man has marital difficulties and/or encounters difficulty in leaving Iran.
+The Iranian civil code states that non-Iranian women who marry Iranian men acquire Iranian nationality.
+Under Iranian law, the appropriate Iranian authorities must be notified of and recognize a marriage whether it is contracted in Iran or abroad.
+If the marriage takes place in Iran, the woman’s U.S. passport may be confiscated by Iranian authorities.
+A woman must have the consent of her husband to leave Iran or, in his absence, consent from another suitable authority.
+A husband may provide blanket permission when his wife receives her Iranian passport or require her to obtain permission for each trip abroad.
+Due to the nature of Iranian law and lack of diplomatic relations between the United States and Iran, the Foreign Interests Section in Tehran can provide only limited assistance if a U.S. citizen woman married to an Iranian man has marital difficulties and/or encounters difficulty in leaving Iran.
+In addition, if marriage to an Iranian citizen is not officially recognized by the Iranian government, the couple will be committing the crime of adultery if they travel together.
+Under Iranian law, the maximum penalty for adultery is death; at the very least, such couples would be unable to travel or stay at a hotel together in Iran.

 Safety and Security

 U.S. citizens who travel to Iran despite the Travel Warning should exercise caution throughout the country, but especially in the southeastern region where Westerners have been victims of criminal gangs often involved in the smuggling of drugs and other contraband.
-Terrorist explosions have killed a number of people in Iran in past years.
-U.S. citizens should avoid travel to areas within 100 kilometers of the border with Afghanistan, within 10 kilometers of the border with Iraq, and generally anywhere east of the line from Bam and Bandar Abbas toward the Pakistan border.
+U.S. citizens should avoid travel to areas within 100 kilometers of the border with Afghanistan, within 10 kilometers of the border with Iraq, and generally anywhere east of the line from Bam and Bandar Abbas toward the Pakistani border.

 U.S. citizens are advised to avoid demonstrations and large public gatherings.
-Increased tension between Iran and the West over the past several years is a cause of concern for U.S. citizen travelers.
-Large-scale demonstrations in response to politically motivated events have taken place sporadically throughout the country, resulting in a significant security presence, arrests, and occasional clashes between demonstrators and security officials.
+Continued political tension between Iran and the West is a cause of concern for U.S. citizen travelers.
+Large-scale demonstrations in response to politically motivated events have taken place sporadically throughout the country, resulting in a significant security presence, arrests, and clashes between demonstrators and security officials.
 U.S. citizens should stay current with media coverage of local events and be aware of their surroundings at all times.
 U.S. passport holders who are arrested or detained by Iranian authorities should request assistance from the Foreign Interests Section at the Swiss Embassy in Tehran.

 Iranian security personnel may at times place foreign visitors under surveillance.
-Hotel rooms, telephones, and fax machines may be monitored, and personal possessions in hotel rooms may be searched.
-Photography near military and other government installations is strictly prohibited and could result in serious criminal charges, including espionage, which carries the death penalty.
+Hotel rooms, telephones, computers, fax machines, and other electronics may be monitored, and personal possessions in hotel rooms may be searched.
+The Iranian authorities may also confiscate cell phones, computers, and other devices.
+U.S. citizens should consider not taking electronic devices to Iran or deleting personal information from them beforehand.

 - help you find appropriate medical care